 - Ask your insurer to raise the liability limit.

 - Add a rider/floater/endorsement to your policy.
 A rider is an optional addition that allows you to customize your insurance policy.
 It costs extra, but there is typically no deductible in the event of a claim, plus it protects the jewelry from nearly all kinds of losses – even if you lose it or drop it down the kitchen sink.
 However, wedding ring insurance will not cover damages if your ring was already falling apart from regular wear and tear.

 You probably didn’t have to think twice about getting your car, motorcycle or boat insured.
 But like your wedding bands, there are other valuables and investments in your home that should be protected as well.

 Do you have old baseball cards or comic books in your house?
 Paintings or fine art?
 Priceless family heirlooms?
 These collectibles can be pretty valuable, but they can also be easily damaged.

 Like wedding ring insurance, you can purchase a floater for your collectibles on your policy (you will need to purchase a floater for each item.)
 However, the insurer must know what each item is worth.
-To do that, an item must be appraised, or you can provide a receipt dated within the past three years to the insurance agent.
+To do that, an item typically needs to be appraised, or you may be able to provide a recent receipt.

 Depending on the policy, pet insurance can help offset the expense of routine and emergency medical care.
 With most pet insurers, you select a reimbursement and deductible amount, pay your vet and then get reimbursed.
 When looking at pet insurance, it’s important to determine which conditions are covered, how reimbursement is calculated and if there’s a limit or cap on coverage.